tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 .. note::

   Site admins can change storage settings for a field only before it is used.
-  Once the field is used to store data on a live entity, storage settings are fixed.
+  Once the field is used to store data on a live entity, storage settings become fixed.

 The fieldSettingsForm() Function